stealthBS/demo1-repo/AI notes.md

 *`>> 📤+Upload+ or copy-paste the Wimbledon 2024 data from wikipedia `*
 So then it starts understand and reading the data. . . . .

-And then we aks ChatGPT like :
+And then we ask ChatGPT like :
 *`Using only the data provided in this thread from Wimbledon 2024 match data, predict who will win Wimbledon 2025.
 Don't research the web for extra data.`*
 And then it will do its analysis and provide us data.